Battle in the Bay of Matanzas

 The Battle in the Bay of Matanzas was a naval battle in Cuba during the Eighty Years' War in which a Dutch squadron was able to defeat and capture a Spanish treasure fleet.

 Overview

 In 1628, Admiral Piet Hein, with Witte de With as his flag captain, sailed out to capture the Spanish treasure fleet loaded with silver from their American colonies.
 With him was Admiral Hendrick Lonck, and he was later joined by a squadron of Vice-Admiral Joost Banckert.
 Part of the Spanish fleet in Venezuela had been warned because a Dutch cabin boy had lost his way on Blanquilla and was captured, betraying the plan, but the other half from Mexico continued its voyage, unaware of the threat.

-Sixteen Spanish ships were intercepted: one galleon was taken after a surprise encounter during the night, nine smaller merchantmen were talked into surrendering; two small ships were overtaken at sea, and four fleeing galleons were trapped on the Cuban coast in the Bay of Matanzas.
-After some musket volleys from Dutch sloops, these ships also surrendered.
+On the evening of the engagement, the Spanish fleet, bound for the Bay of Matanzas, succeeded in entering the bay ahead of the Dutch forces as night fell and deliberately ran their ships aground in shallow water.
+The following day, Admiral Piet Hein launched an attack with his boats, whereupon the Spanish vessels promptly surrendered without terms.
+As a result, at the cost of only minimal casualties, the Dutch captured the following cargo: